 Role Description RESET [Select center focus point] Pressing the control selects the center focus point.
 AF-ON [AF-ON] Pressing the control initiates autofocus, duplicating the function of the AF-ON button. Æ [AF lock only] Focus locks while the control is pressed. Æ® [AE lock (Hold)] Exposure locks when the control is pressed.
 Exposure lock does not end when the shutter is released.
 Exposure remains locked until the control is pressed a second time or the standby timer expires. Æ® [AE lock (Reset on release)] Exposure locks when the control is pressed.
-Exposure remains locked until the control is pressed a second time, the shutter is released, or the standby timer expires. Æ [AE lock only] Exposure locks while the control is pressed. ĀF [AE/AF lock] Focus and exposure lock while the control is pressed.

-Role Description 31 [FV lock] Press the control to lock flash value for optional flash units; press again to cancel FV lock.
+Exposure remains locked until the control is pressed a second time, the shutter is released, or the standby timer expires. Æ [AE lock only] Exposure locks while the control is pressed.
+A [AE/AF lock] Focus and exposure lock while the control is pressed. \$L [FV lock] Press the control to lock flash value for optional flash units; press again to cancel FV lock.
 3/ \$ [‡ Disable/ enable] If the flash is currently enabled, it will be disabled while the control is pressed.
 If the flash is currently off, front-curtain sync will be selected while the control is pressed.
-8 [Preview] Keep the control pressed to preview photo color, exposure, and depth of field. Ø [Matrix metering] [Matrix metering] is activated while the control is pressed.
-0 [Center- weighted metering] [Center-weighted metering] is activated while the control is pressed. • [Spot metering] [ Spot metering ] is activated while the control is pressed. • [Highlight- weighted metering] [ Highlight-weighted metering ] is activated while the control is pressed.

-Role Description BKT₽ [Bracketing burst] If the control is pressed when an option other than [WB bracketing] is selected for [Auto bracketing] &gt; [Auto bracketing set] in the photo shooting menu in continuous release mode, the camera will take all the shots in the current bracketing program and repeat the bracketing burst while the shutter-release button is pressed.
+Role Description ® [Preview] Keep the control pressed to preview photo color, exposure, and depth of field.
+O [Matrix metering] [Matrix metering] is activated while the control is pressed.
+0 [Center- weighted metering] [Center-weighted metering] is activated while the control is pressed. • [Spot metering] [Spot metering] is activated while the control is pressed. • [Highlight- weighted metering] [Highlight-weighted metering] is activated while the control is pressed.
+BKT₽ [Bracketing burst] If the control is pressed when an option other than [WB bracketing] is selected for [Auto bracketing] > [Auto bracketing set] in the photo shooting menu in continuous release mode, the camera will take all the shots in the current bracketing program and repeat the bracketing burst while the shutter-release button is pressed.
 In single-frame release mode, shooting will end after the first bracketing burst.
-If [WB bracketing] is selected for [Auto bracketing set], the camera will take pictures while the shutter-release button is pressed and apply white balance bracketing to each shot. +[RAW] [+ NEF (RAW)] If a JPEG option is currently selected for image quality, "RAW" will be displayed and an NEF (RAW) copy will be recorded with the next picture taken after the control is pressed.
-The original image quality setting will be restored when you remove your finger from the shutter-release button or press the control again, canceling [+ NEF (RAW)].
-NEF (RAW) copies are recorded at the settings currently selected for [NEF (RAW) recording] in the photo shooting menu.
+If [WB bracketing] is selected for [Auto bracketing set], the camera will take pictures while the shutter-release button is pressed and apply white balance bracketing to each shot.